sorcerer-merlin/torrdex/README.md

 ## Technical Specs

 TorrDex is built using [HTML5](http://en.wikipedia.org/wiki/HTML5), [PHP5](http://php.net/), [MySQL](http://www.mysql.com/), [JavaScript](http://en.wikipedia.org/wiki/JavaScript) , and [AJAX](http://en.wikipedia.org/wiki/Ajax_%28programming%29).
 Account passwords are encrypted, using the [PasswordHash](https://github.com/defuse/password-hashing) class for PHP developed by [Taylor Hornby](https://github.com/defuse).
 BitTorrent processing and support is provided by the [PHP_BitTorrent](https://github.com/christeredvartsen/php-bittorrent) library (in PHAR format) developed by [Christer Edvartsen](https://github.com/christeredvartsen).
 The entire color scheme and theme for TorrDex is completely dynamic and achieved using [CSS](http://en.wikipedia.org/wiki/Cascading_Style_Sheets) and [Web Fonts](http://www.cssfontstack.com/Web-Fonts) (which MAY allow for additional theming support in the future!).
+TorrDex also makes use of the [Parsedown](https://github.com/erusev/parsedown) library for PHP developed by [Emanuil Rusev](https://github.com/erusev) to implement [MarkDown](http://en.wikipedia.org/wiki/Markdown) support for Torrent Descriptions.

 ## Feature List